 STEP 3.
 Submit a Letter of Intent (LOI)Letters of Intent will be accepted until 5:00 pm, January 31, 2014.
 Please submit an email to firstname.lastname@example.org with the following information:

 - PI full name

 - Descriptive title of project in layman terms

 - C4C Technology Manager’s name

 - Abstract.
-Please provide complete answers to these nine questions (limited to space provided):
+Please provide complete answers to these ten questions (limited to space provided):

 - In five sentences or fewer, and in layman terms, please describe the core innovation you have created.

 - What is the product you are working towards?

 - How is the product unique?
 What advantages does it offer over the current offerings?
 How might a competitor seek to copy it?